cmu-phil/py-tetrad/pytetrad/R/README.md

 The _minimal_ requirements for Java and Python for this particular setup are Java 1.8+ (8+), Python 3.7+.
 Not sure the minimal requirements for RStudio and R. (If you know, please tell us!)
 In any case, using the latest stable versions of all of these will work.

+We are thinking about some kind of packaging for this to make the install process easier, maybe an R package or a Docker perhaps.

 ##### (1) You must follow the instructions in the [py-tetrad README](https://github.com/cmu-phil/py-tetrad) to clone the py-tetrad GitHub repository and set it up (Installing JPype, etc.).
 It's best to set the JAVA_HOME variable in the .bash_profile file.

 ##### (2) Launching RStudio from a Mac's Terminal window would be best.
 Otherwise, the JAVA_HOME variable doesn't take. ( I haven't tested Windows yet.)